Barber and Cosmetology Arts and Sciences Licensees

 Reporting Income From Tips

 All tips are taxable income and subject to income tax.
 This includes tips received directly by you, through charge cards, and through tip splitting arrangements.
 If you are an employee and in any month your tips total $20 or more, those tips are subject to the withholding of federal and state income tax, Social Security tax, and Medicare tax by your employer.
 Consequently, you must report those tips to your employer by the 10th of the next month.
-If you are self-employed, then any tips are a part of your gross receipts that you report on your federal Schedule C. For further information on tips, call the Internal Revenue Service at 800-829-3676 and ask for Publication 531, “Reporting Income From Tips.”
+If you are self-employed, then any tips are a part of your gross receipts that you report on your federal Schedule C. For further information on tips, reference IRS Publication 531.

 What is Subject to Iowa Sales Tax?